gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   import single classes, but they won't have inheritance information, so you can't pass an ``NSString`` to a method which expects any ``id``, which is like the bread and butter of the Objective-C code.
-For this reason the logic module uses the most simple plain C interface.
+For this reason the logic module has been implemented using the most simple plain C interface.
 * I have an idea of how to overcome this limitation, but when I tried, `I found more bugs <https://github.com/Araq/Nimrod/issues/903>`_.
 Which is sort of cool, now I *think* I have a work around around that bug to work around the